 The primary job of the mixer is to combine two or more audio signals onto a single channel output.

-Additional controls allow independent adjustment of levels through fader adjustments, stereo placement via pan controls, tone (equalization) adjustment via bass and treble pots, and finally, effect and processor mixing via an insert or send/return facility.
+Additional controls allow independent adjustment of levels through fader adjustments, stereo placement via pan controls, equalization adjustment via bass and treble pots, and finally, effect and processor mixing via an insert or send/return facility.

 Common Mixer Controls

 Mixers have several identical channel strips with each having a range of features with a variety of controls.
+These include:

 - Pan Control: The pan control sets the left/right position of the channel in the stereo field.

-- Channel Fader and Meter: The channel meter is a visual representation of the channel output level.
+- Channel Meter: The channel meter is a visual representation of the channel output level.
 If the signal level pushes the meter into the range of the red area, try lowering either the output level of the device connected to the channel, or the channel fader itself, to avoid distortion.